dataPulverizer/interface-d-c-fortran/README.md

 END SUBROUTINE MULT
 ```

 The main difference between calling C code and Fortran code from D is that the inputs to the Fortran subroutines must be referenced and the name of the function is mangled in the Fortran object file to include an underscore afterwards.
-C-style notation can be used `double mult_(double* x, double* y);`, however D provides `ref` notation which allows referenced inputs without requring pointers.
+C-style notation can be used `double mult_(double* x, double* y);`, however D provides `ref` notation which allows referenced inputs without requring pointers:

 ```
 /* example4d.d */